rustygeldmacher/pairing/README.md

         render nothing: true
       rescue
         if patient.patient
+          # Our code will replace the code below
           text = <<-TXT.gsub(/^ {8}/, '')
           Sorry!
 I didn't recognize that.
 You can submit fasting glucose like this: fgc 50